-Saturday 5 October 2024
+Saturday, 5 October 2024

 My Inheritance Tracks

 On BBC Radio four every weekend is a one-hour show named Saturday Live.
-It's basically a live chat show with content suitable for a daytime audience, with one or two pre-recorded slots.
+It's basically a live chat show with content suitable for an intelligent daytime audience, with one or two pre-recorded slots.
 One of these is Inheritance Tracks, where somebody you may or may not have heard of, gets a few moments to talk about a musical track that they cherish from early in their lives and another track that they would like to pass on to future generations.
 So far so simple.

 But when it comes to choosing my own inheritance tracks, so much harder.
 Not that I've been invited onto Radio 4 yet, but in the unlikely event that I am, I will be ready!